Licensing Guides

 On-the-Job Experience: While on the job, you will need to have good customer service skills, be detail-oriented, have mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

-Applications for the licensing examination must be completed correctly and in the Division of Plumbing Frankfort office no later than three weeks prior to the exam date.
+Applications for the licensing examination must be completed correctly and submitted to the Division of Plumbing Frankfort office no later than three weeks prior to the exam date.
 The address is:

-Office of Housing, Building and Construction Division of Plumbing 500 Mero Street Frankfort, KY 40601
+Office of Housing, Building and Construction Division of Plumbing 500 Mero St. Frankfort, KY 40601

 The State Plumbing Examining Committee designs the exam requirements.
 All examinations include: